1wErt3r/Ace-of-Wands/README.md

 ## Setup and Usage

 ### Prerequisites
--   Haiku OS development environment.
+-   Haiku development environment.
--	You need the `curl` and `jsoncpp` headers.
-Install with `pkgman install curl_devel jsoncpp_devel`.
+-	You need the `boost1.85` headers.
+Install with `pkgman install boost1.85_devel`.

 ### Building the Application
 The application can be built using the provided `Makefile`.
 Navigate to the project root directory in a Haiku terminal and run: